SuperOfficeDocs/superoffice-docs/docs/api/service-soap/ports/admin/getUsers.md

 ## Description

-With this method, you will get theIDs of the users in SuperOffice.
+With this method, you will get the IDs of the users in SuperOffice.
 You can specify if you want to get only those set to normal in SuperOffice or if you want to get everyone (except deleted and read users).
 The result is sorted by username.

 ## In parameters